Conversations with Search Engines: SERP-based Conversational Response Generation

-Efforts to build \ac{QA} agents come in two main flavors: KB-QA and text-QA, which study how to query a KB interactively with natural language, and generate an answer to an input query based on a set of passages, respectively.
-Early studies focus on extraction-based methods~\cite{hermann2015teaching,das2018multistep} or generation-based~\cite{yin-etal-2016-neural-generative}.
-The former try to query an entity from a KB~\cite{yih2016value}, retrieve evidence from evidence candidates~\cite{lee-etal-2019-latent}, or extract a span from a given passages as direct answers~\cite{rajpurkar-etal-2016-squad}.
+Efforts to build \ac{QA} agents come in two main flavors: \ac{KBQA} and \ac{MRC}, which study how to query a KB interactively with natural language, and generate an answer to an input query based on a set of passages, respectively.
+Existing methods are either retrieval/extraction-based~\cite{hermann2015teaching,das2018multistep} or generation-based~\cite{yin-etal-2016-neural-generative}.
+The former try to query an entity from a KB~\cite{yih2016value}, retrieve evidence from evidence candidates~\cite{lee-etal-2019-latent}, or extract a span from a given passage as direct answers~\cite{rajpurkar-etal-2016-squad}.
 The latter generates natural language answers directly~\cite{Tan2018snet}.
 Recently, \ac{QA} has been extended to multi-turn conversational scenarios~\cite{choi-etal-2018-quac}, which introduce more challenges related to conversational understanding.
 For example, \citet{10.1145/3357384.3358016} target complex questions in KB-QA, which involve joining multiple relations and multi-hop reasoning in a conversational setting~\cite{NIPS2018_7558, shen-etal-2019-multi}. \citet{10.1145/3397271.3401110} study how to retrieve evidence from a large collection in a multi-turn conversational context.
-On many benchmark datasets, the best models are approaching human performance~\cite{choi-etal-2018-quac} or even have outperform humans~\cite{reddy-etal-2019-coqa}.
+On many benchmark datasets, the best models are approaching human performance~\citep{DBLP:conf/aaai/SahaPKSC18,choi-etal-2018-quac} or even surpass humans~\citep{reddy-etal-2019-coqa}.
 However, the studies listed above mostly target fact-centric information needs that can be answered by entity mentions or triples from a \ac{KB}~\cite{joshi-etal-2017-triviaqa}.
 Besides, the passages are fixed for all conversation turns and from a single source, i.e., Wikipedia, which is different from search scenarios where \acp{SERP} are generated with information from multiple sources.
 Some approaches target complex questions that cannot be well answered by \ac{KB} triples ~\cite{kocisky-etal-2018-narrativeqa,Qu:2018:ACU:3209978.3210124}.
 In particular, \citet{DBLP:conf/nips/NguyenRSGTMD16} collect a large-scale dataset, MS MARCO, from Bing usage logs, where the answers are written by real humans to ensure that they are in natural language.

-However, the work listed above focuses on single-turn \ac{QA}, which has not been extended to multi-turn conversational scenarios where query understanding, relevant passage finding and response generation, etc. are more challenging.
+The work listed above focuses on single-turn \ac{QA}.
+In this work, we extend it to multi-turn conversational scenarios where query understanding, relevant passage finding and response generation, etc. are more challenging.
 In order to achieve better relevant passage finding and response generation, we further propose the \ac{CaSE} model, which improves a state-of-the-art model by introducing the \ac{STI} module and a weakly-supervised \ac{CCCE} loss.